-Join the Kentucky Derby Festival marathon training group — connect with other participants and get support from athletic and sports health professionals.
-Sign up for text alerts to receive messages about any changes in training times and locations.
-The Norton Sports Health training program prepares you for the Kentucky Derby Festival miniMarathon and Marathon on Saturday, April 28.
+Sign up for text alerts by texting “NortonRun” to 37492 to receive messages about any changes in training times and locations.
+The Norton Sports Health training program helps prepare you for the GE Appliances Kentucky Derby Festival miniMarathon and Marathon on Saturday, April 29.

 Before beginning any training program, consult with your health provider to ensure you are healthy enough to properly train and complete the program.

 The Norton Sports Health’s Kentucky Derby Marathon training program builds on mileage throughout the training program, so it is important to stick to the planned schedule so you don’t burn out before the big race.

 During our training program, running pace will range from 50 to 80 percent effort.
 We leave the 100 percent effort for race day!

 Long runs: Your Saturday runs are usually your longest of the week and should be completed at a pace that is about 50 to 60 percent of your maximum effort.
 To test if you have the right pace, try singing a song aloud or having a conversation with a running buddy.
 If you are out of breath when speaking, you may be running too fast.